Skip to Main Site Navigation Skip to Content Skip to Footer

 Paulina Palomo ’21

 Theatre major Paulina Palomo ’21 was one of 50 participants nationwide selected for a Television Academy Foundation Internship, where she worked with Hollywood-based production company Endemol Shine North America.
+She is now a production coordinator for Arkansas PBS.
 “Film and television have always been so interesting to me, which is why I decided to pursue it professionally.”

 Agresta Capri ’21